replicate/cog/docs/redis.md

 # Redis queue API

+> **Note:** The queue API is experimental and subject to change, but it's ready to use if you like living on the edge!

 Long-running deep learning models or batch processing is best architected as a queue.
 Cog has a built-in queue worker that can process predictions from a Redis queue, and return the output back to the queue.

 The request queue is implemented with [Redis streams](https://redis.io/topics/streams-intro).